URGENT: Help Stop SB 1356 – Protect Local Representation For Your Neighborhood Streets

 Share this post

-Talk to neighbors, friends, and local businesses who rely on safe roads.
+Talk to neighbors, friends, and local businesses across Idaho who want streets to stay in local hands.

 Overview of Bill